Instant Pot Spare Ribs with BBQ Rub and Sauce are fall-off the bone tender after pressure cooking.

 I made two batches of Instant Pot Spare Ribs, one with a tablespoon of liquid smoke in the water, the other without.
 I expected a strong woody flavor, kind of like over-smoked meat; instead, I got a flavor enhancer.
 It's a terrible description, but the liquid smoke ribs taste "meatier," not smokier.
 I'm a liquid smoke convert, and I'm going to update all my pressure cooker ribs recipes to recommend it.

-- 1 slab spare ribs, membrane peeled off
+- 1 slab pork spare ribs, membrane peeled off

 - 1 cup water